-\begin{prop} Let $\ind[I]$ be a ternary relation that has monotonicity.
-If $\ind[I]$ has any of invariance, base monotonicity, transitivity, normality, symmetry, or anti-reflexivity for all countable sets, then $\ind[Ic]$ \ has the same property for all small sets. \end{prop}
+\begin{prop} Let $\ind[I]$ be a countably based ternary relation.
+If $\ind[I]$ has any of invariance, transitivity, normality, symmetry, or anti-reflexivity for all countable sets, then $\ind[I]$ \ has the same property for all small sets.
+If $\ind[I]$ has normality, symmetry, and base monotonicity for all countable sets, then $\ind[I] \ $ has base monotonicity for all small sets. \end{prop}

-\begin{proof} Invariance, and symmetry are clear.
+\begin{proof} Invariance and symmetry are clear.